Gold mining in Alaska: Hughes District

 The Hughes district includes the basin of the lower Koyukuk River (below the Kanuti).
 Much of the area is a swampy, lake-studded lowland, from which rises rounded hills to elevations of several thousand feet.

 Placer mines in the Zane Hills on Bear Creek, a tributary of the Hogatza River, are the biggest source of gold from the district.
 Placer deposits clustered near the village of Hughes and Indian Mountain are the other significant source of placer gold from the district.
 The district has produced about 245,000 ounces, with traces of copper, lead, zinc, tin, silver and platinum.

 Melozitna District

-On the northern side of the Yukon River, between the Melotizna and Ray rivers, most of the district is rolling ridges with highest elevations over 5000 ft, where now-gone Pleistocene cirque glaciers developed.
+On the northern side of the Yukon River, between the Melozitna and Ray rivers, most of the district is rolling ridges with highest elevations over 5000 ft, where now-gone Pleistocene cirque glaciers developed.
 Placer gold was discovered in 1907, but activity was sporadic and poorly recorded.
 About 10,000 ounces of gold, with significant by-product tin, was won from placer deposits by the 1960s.